-Essay 6.8 — The Markov Phasic Brain, Part 8 of 10.
+Essay 6.8 — The Markov Phasic Brain, Part 10 of 13.

 This is where the phasic layer earns its keep — and where you, designing your own seed, will spend the most time tuning.
 The mechanism is small.
 The discipline it produces is large.
+And it carries no score, no dial, no number for the agent to chase.
+The seed’s pacing is built from tool-call counts and structural gates: some activities require another activity.
+That is the whole arithmetic.

 The Ralph loop and the per-phase echo